 I have a background in art; which is to say I like art, I think I'm generally good at it, and it's what I went to college for.
-Part of what makes me love the Mister so much is how great he is in praising my work and encouraging me to keep creating (in fact, this very site is a collaboration of my design and his computer skill).
+Part of what makes me love the Mister so much is how great he is in praising my work and encouraging me to keep creating.

 Before we moved to Mexico I was a college administrator.
 That's a very fancy way of saying I was the lady in charge of the RA staff, and if you made some kind of stupid drunken behavioral mistake, I was also the lady you came to talk to about poor choices and consequences.
 It was a great job that left me with a plethora of great stories, but I'm happy not to be living next door to 18 year olds and their horrid 2AM karaoke stylings any longer.

 Now, with the support and help of my husband, The Mister, my career is best defined as a bit of a dabbler - I craft and art, and I design stationery for our FINvites.com business.
 Past that, I like to read and write.
 I generally like critters or every shape and size - which is good considering most of my days are spent hanging out with our doberban-mix Mac, and our self-righetous tabby-cat Bubba.